A smarter approach

 All modules in Sabre’s retail travel marketplace, even internal ones, have APIs that are designed from day one so that they could potentially be used externally.
 This ensures that all capabilities are available and serviceable via API if needed.
 Airlines can use APIs to build or augment their systems with open access to its capabilities using version-less APIs (i.e. always up-to-date with incremental improvements) that are designed to maintain backwards compatibility to improve speed to market and reduce development time on the airline side.

-This module will manage the delivery of order items at the airport or by third-parties through real-time synchronization to/from the Order Management System.
-It will ensure access to the latest updates in the order, allow an airline to maintain its brand experience throughout all customer touchpoints and enable retailing during the delivery window for greater revenue opportunity.
+Manage the delivery of order items through real-time synchronization to/from the order management system to ensure access to the latest updates in the order.
+This integration provides the ability for an airline to maintain its brand experience throughout all customer touchpoints and increase revenue opportunities by enabling retailing during the delivery window, using the offer management system.

 TRANSITIONING TO A WORLD OF OFFERS AND ORDERS